day8/re-frame/README.md

   (:items db))   ;; not much of a materialised view
 ```

-On program startup, such a query-fn must be associated with a key,
+On program startup, such a query-fn must be associated with an id,
 (for reasons obvious in the next domino) like this:
 ```clj
 (re-frame.core/reg-sub  :query-items  query-fn)